rebelvg/stats-node/README.md

 # stats-node

 ## Overview
-A statistics server/API for collecting data about streamers and viewers.
+Statistics server/API for collecting data about streamers and viewers.
+API supports various queries like sorting, filtering, pagination, login with Google and more.
 Supports Adobe Media Server, Node Media Server.
 Cross platform support, runs on Win/Mac/Linux.